microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Microsoft.Graph.Teams.md

 Add a conversationMember to a chat.

 ### [New-MgChatMessage](New-MgChatMessage.md)
-Send a new chatMessage in the specified channel or a chat.
+Send a new chatMessage in the specified chat.
+This API cannot create a new chat; you must use the list chats method to retrieve the ID of an existing chat before creating a chat message.

 ### [New-MgChatMessageHostedContent](New-MgChatMessageHostedContent.md)
 Create new navigation property to hostedContents for chats